Skip to main content

 Authorization: Bearer YOUR_TOKEN

-This guide requires a Speckle server with the new file import enabled.
+This guide requires a Speckle server with the new file importer feature flag enabled.
 This is available by default on app.speckle.systems.
-For self-hosted instances, ensure the FF_NEXT_GEN_FILE_IMPORTER_ENABLED feature flag is enabled.
+For self-hosted instances, please ensure the FF_NEXT_GEN_FILE_IMPORTER_ENABLED and FF_LARGE_FILE_IMPORTS_ENABLED feature flags are enabled.

 Overview

-Uploading a file and triggering Speckle’s automatic import pipeline is a multi-step process:
+Uploading a file and triggering Speckle’s automatic ingestion pipeline is a multi-step process:

 1. Ask Speckle Server for a presigned upload URL (GraphQL mutation: fileUploadMutations.generateUploadUrl)

-2. Upload the file directly to S3 (simple HTTP PUT to the presigned URL)
+2. Upload the file directly to blob storage (simple HTTP PUT to the presigned URL)

 3. Create a model (if needed) (GraphQL mutation: modelMutations.create - optional if you already have a model)

-5. Check the import status (GraphQL query to monitor the import progress)
+5. Check the ingestion status (GraphQL query for the ingestion progress)

 Important notes: